- See a full list of publications

-David Raffaelli was appointed to a chair in Environment in February 2001 and was Head of Department between 2004 and 2010.
+David Raffaelli was appointed to a chair in Department of Environment and Geography in February 2001 and was Head of Department between 2004 and 2010.
 Dave is also Director of UKPopNet, a collaborative NERC Centre (co-funded by NE) focussed on science for sustainable landscapes and livelihoods and he has recently finished a 5-year period as Director of the NERC DIVERSITAS international, inter-disciplinary project office bioSUSTAINABILITY, concerned with developing the science of conservation and sustainable use of biodiversity, in particular exploring the science-policy interface.
 He has worked extensively on the relationships between biodiversity, and ecosystem services and functioning, funded mainly by NERC and Defra, is a member of the Global Biodiversity Sub-Committee of the GECC, and has served on several UKBRAG working groups.
 His work with NERC includes a board member of NERC Science and Innovation Strategy Board (SISB), Chair of NERC’s Services & Facilities Review Group.
 In recent years he has been a journal editor (Journal of Animal Ecology), council member and vice-president of the British Ecological Society.

 Please note that Dave's office has moved - he is now in V/X/129 in Grimston House